tboox/tbox/README.md

 features
 --------

-### the stream io library
+### the stream library
 -	supports file, data, http and socket source
--	supports the stream filter for gzip charset and ..
+-	supports the stream filter for gzip, charset and ..
+-   implements transfer for two stream
+-   implements transfer pool (asio) for multi-stream
--	implements the multi-stream transfer using asio
+-   implements the static buffer stream for parsing data

 ### the asynchronous io library
 -	supports reactor and proactor mode